deepchecks/deepchecks/docs/source/index.rst

 Example - Validating a Model that Classifies Malicious URLs
 ----------------------------------------------------------------
-The :doc:`following use case </examples/use-cases/phishing_urls>` demonstrates how deepchecks can be used throughout the research phase for model and data validation, enabling you to efficiently catch issues at different phases.
+The :doc:`following use case </examples/use-cases/phishing_urls>` demonstrates how deepchecks can be used throughout the research phase for model and daketa validation, enabling you to efficiently catch issues at different phases.

 How Does it Work?